Harmelodic/coding-guidelines/README.md

 If in doubt, opt for a clearer, verbose name over an obscure, short one.
 This allows for developers who are new the codebase (or even programming language) to more easily understand what is going on.

-I quite like Domain-Driven Design.
-To summarise poorly, we should name things according to the real thing they represent.
+In Domain-Driven Design, there is a concept called "Ubiquitous Language".
+To summarise it for the purpose of these coding guidelines, we should name things according to the real thing they represent.
 Representing a car?
-Call it a car. _Opening_ a bank account?
+Call it a car.
+_Opening_ a bank account?
 Don't "create" it, "open" it.
-That way, everyone's on the same page with what process is happening, and new developers with no knowledge can understand both the product & technical context in the same way.
+That way, all stakeholders (even non-developers) are on the same page with what process is happening, and new developers with no knowledge can understand both the product & technical context in the same way.

 No cute names - many names can be fancy or fun, but eventually someone else will need to understand the code, and accurate names are much more clear ("Cute" names are only for product names, for SEO/marketing purposes).